Shaw Local

 Development of the Water's Edge apartments and townhomes in Crystal Lake are underway as residents start to move into completed apartment units.

-Water’s Edge is a 30-acre project located at the former Crystal Court shopping center on Route 14 adjacent to Three Oaks Recreation Area.
+Water’s Edge is a 30-acre project at the former Crystal Court shopping center on Route 14 adjacent to Three Oaks Recreation Area.
 The development includes retail buildings, a public park, an overlook of the north Three Oaks Recreation Area lake, apartments and townhomes.
-Some of the housing is already occupied.
+Some of the housing already is occupied.

 Michelle Meyer